serhiiwinl/location/README.md

+The location tracker app.
-# location tracker app based on MVP architecture
+Created based on MVP architecture.
+Location updates get from FusedLocationProviderClient.